 About

 Ana Forcinito received her BA from the University of Buenos Aires (Facultad de Filosofia y Letras) and her PhD from the University of Pittsburgh.
 She specializes in modern and contemporary Latin American literature and cultural studies.
-Her research focuses on a wide range of topics in literature, testimonio, cultural theory, photography, film studies, and Latin American and Latinx feminist theory, and it can be described through these three interconnected areas:
+Her research focuses on a wide range of topics in literature, cultural theory, testimonio, film studies, and Latin American and Latinx feminist theory, and it can be described through these three interconnected areas:

 1) interdisciplinary approaches to Latin American testimonio and literary and visual practices anchored in the promotion of human rights, transitional justice, and the construction of memory in post-authoritarian regimes, and, more recently, the connections between testimonial narratives (and narratives in general) and fields such as the medical humanities and narrative medicine;